XRP price declines, alongside decrease in volume

-In the last 24 hours, PancakeSwap, Quant and Four are the top gainers, SPX6900, Pi, Monero are the top losers.
+In the last 24 hours, SPX6900, Walrus and Virtuals Protocol are the top gainers, Monero, Render, Hyperliquid are the top losers.

 Cryptocurrency prices FAQs